All Things Considered

-All Things Considered (ATC) is the flagship news program on the American network National Public Radio (NPR).
+All Things Considered (ATC) is the flagship news program produced by National Public Radio (NPR).
 It was the first news program on NPR, premiering on May 3, 1971.
-It is broadcast live on NPR affiliated stations in the United States, and worldwide through several different outlets, formerly including the NPR Berlin station in Germany.
+It is broadcast live on NPR affiliated stations in the United States, and worldwide through several different outlets.
 All Things Considered and Morning Edition were the highest rated public radio programs in the United States in 2002 and 2005.
 The show combines news, analysis, commentary, interviews, and special features, and its segments vary in length and style.
 ATC airs weekdays from 4:00 p.m. to 6:00 p.m.
 Eastern Time (live) or Pacific Time (recorded with some updates; in Hawaii it airs as a fully recorded program) or from 3:00 p.m. to 5:00 p.m.
 Central Time.
 ATC's weekend counterpart airs on Saturdays and Sundays.

 Background

 ATC programming combines news, analysis, commentary, interviews, and special features broadcast live daily from 4:00 p.m. to 6:00 p.m.
 Eastern Time (3 to 5 p.m.
 Central Time) (20:00 to 22:00 UTC), and is re-fed with updates until 10 p.m.
 ET (9 p.m.
 CT) or 7 p.m.
 PT (02:00 UTC).
 Broadcasts run about 105 minutes with local content interspersed in between to complete two hours.
 In 2005, ATC aired on over 560 radio stations and reached an audience of approximately 12 million listeners each weekday, making it the third most listened to radio program in the United States after The Rush Limbaugh Show and Morning Edition.
 In September 2010, All Things Considered had an average quarter-hour audience of 1.8 million.
 ATC is co-hosted by rotating cast of regular anchors; current hosts include Ailsa Chang, Mary Louise Kelly, Juana Summers and Scott Detrow.

 The first broadcast of ATC was fed to about 90 radio stations on May 3, 1971, with host Robert Conley.
 During the first week, these stations were not allowed to broadcast the feed "live" but could record it for later broadcast.
 The first story was about the march on Washington, D.C., and the growing anti–Vietnam War protests taking place there.
 NPR chose to place its inaugural daily newscast at the afternoon commute timeslot instead of the morning because many of its affiliates at that time did not sign on for the day until mid-morning or afterward.
 It was not until 1979, by which time most affiliates had expanded their broadcast days to begin at 6 a.m. or earlier, that NPR premiered Morning Edition.